 Interpretation of NDEs Impacted by Cultural Beliefs

-NDE elements which seem to be connected to various cultural and religious beliefs are usually the results of later interpretation.
+NDE elements that seem to be connected to various cultural and religious beliefs are usually the results of later interpretations.
 It is easy to see how “beings of light” and various benevolent entities dressed in white, can be identified as angels.

 That said, the common elements listed above seem to persist over time and cultural boundaries.
-Exactly what this means from a practical perspective is up for debate at this point.
+Precisely what this means from a practical perspective is up for debate at this point.

 Such experiences often shake up the whole belief system of the person who goes through them.

-A person who has been through the throes of a NDE, generally becomes more generous, caring, and less concerned with the material side of life.
+A person who has been through the throes of an NDE generally becomes more generous, caring, and less concerned with the material side of life.
 Of course, this process of re-evaluation may also result in the termination of some relationships.
 People deemed incompatible with the new NDEer’s new outlook on life may be sidelined.

 Another side effect may involve death dreams.
-Some people may experience dying in dreams (or should I say nightmares) for years after a near death experience.
-This may also give rise to insomnia as the fear of the impending nightmares may prevent one from wanting to fall asleep…
+Some people may experience dying in dreams (or should I say nightmares) for years after a near-death experience.
+This may also give rise to insomnia as the fear of impending nightmares may prevent one from wanting to fall asleep…

-Other side effects experienced include increased sensitivity and openness towards psychic activity.
+Other side effects experienced include increased sensitivity and openness toward psychic activity.
 Some NDEers have claimed to have acquired telepathic skills.

-Most scientists are skeptic in regards to the mentioned NDE after effects.
-Apparently there is no scientifically conducted study that would confirm the above detailed – mostly psychological – effects.
+Most scientists are skeptical in regards to the mentioned NDE after-effects.
+No scientifically conducted study would confirm the above-detailed – mostly psychological – effects.

 On the other hand, a physiological side effect has been confirmed.
-Apparently, NDEers become more sensitive to electricity.
-The study confirming this fact is the only well conducted one, concerning the after effects of NDEs.
+NDEers become more sensitive to electricity.
+The study confirming this fact is the only well-conducted one, concerning the after-effects of NDEs.

 It is therefore important to ask people who had a close brush with death about their unusual experiences upon awakening.